-R. Folman, and the Atom Chip Group Ben-Gurion University of the Negev
+R. Folman, and the Atom Chip Group

-In this talk I will present in detail how De-Broglie's Particle-Wave Duality plays a key role in Stern-Gerlach (SG) interferometry.
+Ben-Gurion University of the Negev

 The Stern-Gerlach effect, found a century ago, has become a paradigm of quantum mechanics.
-Unexpectedly, until recently, there has been little evidence that the original scheme with freely propagating atoms exposed to gradients from macroscopic magnets is a fully coherent quantum process, or in other words, that the atoms indeed behave as waves which can be in a state of spatial superposition.
-Several theoretical studies have explained why coherence in a Stern-Gerlach interferometer is a formidable challenge.
-Here, we provide a detailed account of the realization of a half- [1-3] and full- [4-5] loop Stern-Gerlach interferometer for single atoms [6] and use the acquired understanding to show how this setup may be used to realize an interferometer for macroscopic objects doped with a single spin [5], namely, to show that even rocks may be shown to be waves.
-I will also describe unique decoherence channels such as those relating to phonons [7,8] and rotation [9], which must be considered in such a challenging experiment.
+Unexpectedly, until recently, there has been little evidence that the original scheme with freely propagating atoms exposed to gradients from macroscopic magnets is a fully coherent quantum process.
+Several theoretical studies have explained why a Stern-Gerlach interferometer is a formidable challenge.
+Here, we provide a detailed account of the realization of a half- [1-3] and full- [4-5] loop Stern-Gerlach interferometer for single atoms [6] and use the acquired understanding to show how this setup may be used to realize an interferometer for macroscopic objects doped with a single spin [5].
+We will also describe unique decoherence channels such as those relating to phonons [7,8] and rotation [9], which must be considered in such a challenging experiment.
 The realization of such an experiment would open the door to a new era of fundamental probes, including the realization of previously inaccessible tests of the foundations of quantum theory and the interface of quantum mechanics and gravity, including the probing of exotic theories such as the Diosi-Penrose gravitationally induced collapse.
-Time permitting, I will also briefly present our recent work on Bohmian mechanics, which is an extension of De-Broglie's ideas concerning the pilot wave [10].